ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 Implement Task Physics - This task is currently in progress.
 The implementation of this task involves updating the platform's position and velocity, updating the satchel charge's path, and determining when the game is won or lost.
 The implementation of the physics calculations is taking longer than expected, and additional testing and debugging will be required.

-Implement Task Display - This task is not yet complete.
+Implement Task Display - This task is currently in progress.
 The implementation of this task involves processing information necessary to update the LCD and updating the LED controls.
 The implementation is expected to take approximately 4 hours.

 Implement Queue Physics - This task is currently in progress.
 The implementation of this task involves queuing up updates to the platform's position and velocity, the satchel charge's path, and other game parameters.
 The implementation is expected to take approximately 2 hours.

-Implement LCD display update in Task Display - This task is not yet complete.
+Implement LCD display update in Task Display - This task is currently in progress.
 The implementation of this task involves updating the LCD with the current game state.
 The implementation is expected to take approximately 3 hours.

-Implement LED brightness update in Task Display - This task is not yet complete.
+Implement LED brightness update in Task Display - This task is currently in progress.
 The implementation of this task involves updating the brightness of the LED to show the current force magnitude.
 The implementation is expected to take approximately 1 hour.

 Implement boundary condition handling in Task Physics - This task is not yet complete.
 The implementation of this task involves handling boundary conditions such as the platform going out of bounds or the satchel charge being thrown with an invalid velocity.
 The implementation is expected to take approximately 6 hours.